snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 removed as desired by the user.

-It is strongly recommended that all modifications to this configuration be made using the configuration console, by invoking Sanoid.net with the
+It is strongly recommended that all modifications to this configuration be made using the configuration console, by invoking SnapsInAZfs with the
 \-\-config-console command-line argument.
 This will ensure that your settings are valid and that in-use templates are not accidentally removed.